You have landed on an internal page of the web site....

 The answer is simple...lack of vehicle maintenance !!!
 There are many a person, who will buy a Jaguar for the vehicle style, or the euphoria of being a Jag owner, some of whom have never owned a Jaguar vehicle previously, as well as existing Jaguar vehicle owners, who may be failing to maintain their Jaguar V12 engine.

 Regardless of wherein you fit, in the above, there are issues you need to immediately address, to prevent an engine fire on your Jaguar.

 Jaguar engine fires are predominantly caused by old/cracked/worn out, fuel injection hose.
 Many Jaguar vehicles are obtained as second hand, or third hand vehicles, wherein prior vehicle maintenance is unknown, Jaguar used fuel injection hose on the early pre-HE V12 engines, the HE V12 engines (up to about 1993), and on the XJ6 engines.
 These vehicles are now at least 20 + years old, with many, if not all, long overdue for replacement of the FI hoses.
 Cracks in the FI hose, caused as the hose dries from age, will weep (or spray) fuel onto a hot engine, which will immediately vaporize, and create the high probability of an engine fire.

 If spark plug wiring is old, FI harness wiring is old, etc, then a spark may also be present to "light off" the vaporized fuel, from those poor weeping FI hoses.

 The remedy is to replace the FI hoses...NOW.
 You can do this as a DIY (do it yourself) item, or I can do it, if you send your fuel rail and injectors.
 The cost is minimal...when compared to the replacement cost of engine components...plus labor costs...to rebuild a V12 engine fire.
 Several Jaguar shops report...that the cost to rebuild a V12 engine...that has suffered an engine fire...can be as much as $7,000...including parts and labor.
-Testing and cleaning your V12 injectors, and replacing all FI hoses, and associated parts, to prevent and engine fire...is less than $400, at my web site, and only takes several days, as opposed to weeks, to rebuid your engine from a fire.
+Testing and cleaning your V12 injectors, and replacing all FI hoses, and associated parts, to prevent and engine fire...is $420 plus return shipping, at my web site, and only takes several days, as opposed to weeks, to rebuild your engine from a fire.